cyrsis/wsbdegenerate/README.md

 Amazon sell shit load of goods, Reddit have shit load of users, We should have shit load of NTFs

+Total insane,

+YoLo NFTs-> NTFs of everything .

 NFTs is awesome, it will be massive adapted with the Solana

-YoLo NFTs-> NTFs of everything .

 What if we can make NFT directly on my phone?